 - To obtain the dimensional weight in kilograms using inches, divide the cubic inch result by 366

-- Using Dimensions in Centimeters: To obtain the dimensional weight in kilograms using centimeters, divide the cubic centimeter result by 6000
+- Using Dimensions in Centimeters: To obtain the dimensional weight in kilograms using centimeters, multiply the length by the width by the height (L x W x H) in centimeters and divide the result by 6000

 Some definitions and formulas to start: